-Women Leaders: There are 69 women partners globally.
-Twenty-nine percent of the Firm’s U.S. partners are women.
-Thirteen women serve as leaders of departments, offices, practice groups, or are Firmwide committee chairs or Management Committee members.
-The General Counsel and two Management Committee members are women.
-Forty-two percent of U.S. partners promoted since 2007 are women.
+Women Leaders: There are 75 women partners globally.
+Thirty-one percent of the Firm’s U.S. partners are women.
+Sixteen women serve as leaders of departments, offices, practice groups, or are Firmwide committee chairs or Management Committee members.
+The General Counsel and four Management Committee members are women.
+Forty-three percent of U.S. partners promoted since 2007 are women.

 TOWER (Taskforce on Women’s Engagement & Retention): A committee of women and men partners are focused on the advancement and development of women attorneys globally.
 TOWER members represent all four Firm departments and 9 offices.
 One co-chair and 40% of attorney members are men.